ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/README.md

 The XML is then parsed to generate SV records with coordinates, type, method, analysis, platform, insertion_length, SV accession and study.

-The SV records are then proccessed to generate the NR records described above.
+The SV records are then processed to generate NR SV tab-separated value (tsv) files by assembly and type, as described above, e.g.
+* GRCh38.nr_deletions.tsv.gz

 # Tutorials